Modelling Human Values for Value-Aware Multi-Agent Systems: A Roadmap for Value-Aligned AI Research

-Since norms have been traditionally used in MAS to mediate behaviour, proposed mechanisms that assess a MAS's alignment have been reduced to assessing the value alignment of the MAS's norms.
-If a set of norms brings about outcomes more aligned with a given value system, the set of norms and its corresponding MAS are said to be aligned with that value system.
-The research in this field has focused chiefly on choosing an optimal set of norms that optimises the value alignment of the MAS~\cite{MontesS21,SerramiaLR20}.
-In the work of Serramia et al.~\cite{SerramiaLR20}, norm synthesis is automated and based on preliminary knowledge of which norms promote which values.
+Since norms have traditionally been used in MAS to mediate behaviour, proposed mechanisms that assess a MAS's alignment have been reduced to assessing the value alignment of the MAS's norms.
+If a set of norms brings about outcomes more aligned with a given value system, the set of norms and its corresponding MAS are said to be more aligned with that value system.
+The research in this field has focused chiefly on choosing an optimal set of norms that optimise the value alignment of the MAS~\cite{MontesS21,SerramiaLR20}.
+In the work of Serramia et al.~\cite{SerramiaLR20}, norm synthesis is automated using prior knowledge about the relationships between specific norms and the values they promote.
 The work of Montes and Sierra~\cite{MontesS21} proposes a value-promoting norm synthesis approach that, in essence, optimises the value alignment mechanism proposed by Sierra et al.~\cite{abs-2110-09240}.
 In that work~\cite{abs-2110-09240}, value preferences are understood as preferences over world states and the value alignment of a set of given norms is based on the degree to which those norms move us towards preferred states.

-An interesting application area is that of~\cite{alba24,CurtoMSOC22}, where simulations are used to analyse norms (policies) from the perspective of the values of fighting inequality and discrimination.
+Rodriguez-Soto et al.~\cite{RodriguezSoto2024AWAI,RodriguezSoto2024VALE,Rodriguez-SotoS25}, is designing mechanisms based on multi-objective optimisation for assessing the alignment of medical protocols with bio-ethical principles like beneficence, non-maleficence, autonomy and justice.
+Another interesting application area is the use of simulations to analyse norms (policies) from the perspective of values that relate to fighting inequality and discrimination~\cite{alba24,CurtoMSOC22}.
+In this line of work, inequality is formally defined using quantitative measures such as the Gini index~\cite{gini}, and simulations are employed to evaluate the impact of discriminatory norms on levels of inequality.